If you are looking for the perfect easy frog eye salad recipe, you will love this version of the classic sweet side dish.

 No one has traced the official origins of this salad.
 But dessert salads rose to popularity in the 60s and 70s and even in different regional and religious communities.

-One place to find a frog eye salad: mormon households (members of The Church of Jesus Christ of Latter-day Saints).
+One place to find a frogs eye salad: mormon households (members of The Church of Jesus Christ of Latter-day Saints).
 They have often served it at big gatherings so perhaps it originated in one of their kitchens.

 Can you freeze Frog Eye Salad Recipe?